 As a tourist, if you take common sense precautions, chances are you’ll be just fine, and won’t experience any issues.
 That’s because the majority of the violence is gang/cartel related, and it’s aimed at other gang or cartel members.
 The recent gang related crimes have usually taken place in the parts of town where only the locals go, not places where tourists frequent.

 When it comes to crime, this part of Mexico is like any other travel destination around the world; petty crimes like pick-pocketing, smash-and-grab, or overcharging are more likely than violent crimes.
 If you’re stepping out of your hotel or resort without a tour guide, practice some common sense and you should be fine.

 To give you a comparison, I’ve NEVER been a victim of ANY crimes in my previous trips to Mexico.
 On the other hand, on a recent trip to Spain, my rental car was broken into.
 A few years ago in Naples Italy, we were overcharged for a taxi ride, and we’ve avoided several pick-pockets in various European cities.
 So based on my past experience, I personally feel safer visiting the Riviera Maya than certain parts of Europe.

 To help you avoid potential troubles, here are some practical tips:

-- Tourist areas are generally very safe- tourist towns in general, or parts of a city that are touristy are actually quite safe.
-There’s only petty crimes that you need to watch out for, things like pick pocketing or being overcharged.
+- Tourist areas are generally very safe- tourist towns in general, or parts of a city that are frequented by tourists are safe.
+There’s only petty crimes that you need to watch out for, things like pick pocketing.

 - Don’t flash your cash- don’t show off expensive jewelry, phones, or any other items of high monetary value.